MarcOlivier91/MarcOlivier91/README.md

 ✨ My name's Marc-Olivier and I'm a student developper.
 Marco is fine. 😄

 - 🔭 I’m currently working on some projects for my school.
-- 🌱 I’m currently learning React ( Next ), TailwindCSS and Typescript, but I've also worked with much more languages.
+- 🌱 I’m currently learning React ( Next ), Angular, TailwindCSS and Typescript, but I've also worked with much more languages.
-- 👯 I’m looking to collaborate on front-end developpement.
+- 👯 I’m looking to collaborate on front-end or full-stack developpement.
-- 💬 Ask me about my hoobies, projects and even animes and mangas.
+- 💬 Ask me about my hobbies, projects or even animes and mangas.

 <!--
 **MarcOlivier91/MarcOlivier91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.